 Benefits and How to Paint Vinyl Siding

-You may find that your vinyl siding has become dull and chalky over time, or you may have simply become weary of the color after a few years.
-The good news is that it’s actually quite simple to resuscitate and restore it to its former glory.
-It only takes a little paint!
+You may find that your vinyl siding has become dull and chalky over time, or you may have become weary of the colour after a few years.
+The good news is that it’s pretty simple to renew and restore it to its former glory, and it only takes a little paint!

 Better to repaint than replace

-The biggest benefit of painting your vinyl siding rather than replacing it is the expense.
-As you might expect, painting your siding instead of replacing it is usually significantly less expensive – about 15-20% less expensive than full replacement (which would also require you to pay for disassembly and installation!)
+The most significant benefit of painting your vinyl siding rather than replacing it is the expense.
+As you might expect, painting your siding instead of replacing it is usually significantly less expensive – about 15-20% cheaper than complete replacement (which would require you to pay for disassembly and installation!)

 Paint can help extend the life of your vinyl siding by adding an extra layer of protection from the elements, especially if you know you’ll need to replace it soon but want to get a few more years out of it.
 It’s also a less wasteful alternative if your siding is still in good shape—why throw it away if it still has a lot of life left in it?

 Of course, in some instances, replacing it is the best alternative.
-You might be better off beginning over if your siding is substantially damaged, warped, or you need new insulation.
+You might be better off beginning over if your siding is substantially damaged or warped or requires new insulation.

 The process of repairing and painting vinyl siding

 Yes, it is possible to paint vinyl siding.
-When it comes to vinyl, many people believe they’ll be stuck with the same color forever, but it’s actually quite simple to change the color.
+Many people believe they’ll be stuck with the same colour forever when it comes to vinyl, but changing it is pretty simple.
 It isn’t all that different from painting most other outdoor surfaces.
-Your paint job should go well as long as you make sure to prep everything properly.
+Your paint job should go well as long as you prep everything properly.